-A copy of the draft CAPER will be available for public review during business hours starting Wednesday, September 1, 2021 and ending Thursday, September 16, 2021 at the City's Community Services Department and the City Clerk's Office located at 400 S. Vicentia Avenue, Corona.
-The draft CAPER may also be reviewed at the Corona Public Library, Reference Desk, located at 650 S. Main Street, Corona, or online at www.CoronaCA.gov/cdbg.
-The public review and comment period will conclude at 5:00 p.m. on September 16, 2021.

-Residents and stakeholders are encouraged to submit written comments to Clint Whited, CDBG Consultant, via email to Clint.Whited@CoronaCA.gov or via U.S. Mail or hand delivery to the Community Services Department, 400 S. Vicentia, Corona, CA 92882.
-If you have any questions regarding this notice, please contact Clint Whited, CDBG Program Consultant, at (951) 817-5715 or by email at Clint.Whited@CoronaCA.gov.
+21, 2022 at the City's Community Services Department and the City Clerk's Office located at 400 S. Vicentia Avenue Corona.
+The draft CAPER may also be reviewed at the Corona Public Library, Reference Desk, located at 650 S. Main Street, Corona, or online www.CoronaCA. gov/cdbg.
+The public review and comment period will conclude at 5:00 p.m. on September 21, 2022.
+Residents and stakeholders are encouraged to submit written comments to Frank Perez, CDBG Consultant, via email to Frank.
+Perez@CoronaCA.gov or via U.S. Mail or hand delivery to the Services Community 400 S. Department.
+Vicentia, Corona, CA 92882.
+If you have any questions regarding this notice, please contact Frank Perez.
+CDBG Program Consultant, at (951) 817-5715 or by email Frank.
+Perez@CoronaCA.gov.

-PUBLIC NOTICE IS ALSO GIVEN that the City Council of the City of Corona, California, will conduct a public hearing in the Council Chamber, at City Hall, 400 South Vicentia Avenue, in said City of Corona, Wednesday, September 15, 2021 at 6:30 p.m., or thereafter, to receive comments on the draft CAPER.
+PUBLIC NOTICE IS ALSO GIVEN that the City Council of the City of Corona, California, will conduct a public hearing in the Council Chamber, at City Hall, 400 South Vicentia Avenue, in said Citv of Corona.
+Wednesday, September 21, 2022 at 6:30 p.m., or thereafter, to receive comments on the draft CAPER.
 The public is invited to attend the public hearing and comment on the draft CAPER.
 Due to time constraints and the number of persons wishing to give oral testimony, each speaker will be limited to three minutes at the public hearing.
 You may wish to make your comments in writing and submit them to the City Clerk for inclusion into the public record.
-If you challenge any portion of the draft CAPER in court, you may be limited to raising only those issues you or someone else raised at the public hearing described in this notice, or in written correspondence delivered at, or prior to the public hearing.
+If you challenge any portion of the draft CAPER in court, you may be limited to raising only those issues you or someone else raised at the public hearing described in this notice, or in correspondence delivered at, or prior to the public hearing.
+Any the public hearing.
 Any person unable to attend the public hearing may submit written comments.
 It is the objective of the City of Corona to comply with Section 504 of the Rehabilitation Act of 1973, as amended, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendment Act of 2008, the Fair Housing Act, and the Architectural Barriers Act in all respects.
 If you require public documents in an accessible format, the City will make reasonable efforts to accommodate your request.
-If you require a disability-related accommodation to attend or participate in a hearing or meeting, including auxiliary aids, or translation services are required for persons who do not speak English, please contact the City Clerk's Office at least three business days prior by calling (951) 736-2201.
+If you require a disabilityrelated accommodation to attend accommodation to attend or participate in a hearing or meeting, including auxiliary aids, or translation services are required for persons who do not speak English, please contact the City Clerk's Office at least three business days prior by calling (951) 736-2201.
 Requests received after this date may not be accommodated.